kurttheviking/bluecache/README.md

 ## Release history

 The `0.1.x` versions focused on API parity with the underlying lru-cache.
 However, [Bluebird promisification](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisification) makes that use case unnecessary (though perhaps a bit more complicated).
+So, subsequent releases have instead focused on a read-through paradigm delivered via Promises.
 For version specific release notes, see the [release history on GitHub](https://github.com/kurttheviking/bluecache/releases).